Alvin Goldman is more or less the inventor of reliabilism (if such a thing can be invented). So what does he say about it? This:

 "I believe that I’m looking at zebras because I’ve gone to the zoo to see zebras, and here I am in front of the pen marked ‘Zebras’; why, I can see the beasts, and they certainly look like zebras to me.
 And that, says the reliabilist, is all I need for knowledge."
 (87)

-Chappell then goes on to analyse his judgements about the zebras in specific terms of reliable processes and mechanisms:
+Chappell then goes on to analyse his judgements about the zebras in specific terms of reliable processes or mechanisms:

 "My belief that ‘These are zebras’ is (let’s suppose) true; the mechanisms or methods by which I got that belief – commonsense inference and the use of perception – are reliable ones.
 That’s it; I need nothing more to be able to claim to know ‘These are zebras’.
 In particular, says the reliabilist, I don’t need to eliminate every conceivable alternative hypothesis, no matter how crazy, before I can make this claim."
 (87)